functional-koans/clojure-koans/README.md

 `lein deps`

-which will download all dependencies you need to run the clojure koans.
+which will download all dependencies you need to run the Clojure koans.

 ### Running The Koans